- Similarities Between KVKK and GDPR

 - The personal data have been collected about the offer of information society services referred to in Article 8(1).

 The Scope of Both Laws

 The easiest way to think about the scope of the GDPR is that if your business has a customer base in the EU, or you are collecting marketing or advertising data of European residents, those activities should be done within compliance with the GDPR.

 All-natural and legal residents of Turkey are similarly covered by the KVKK protections.
 All international data controllers that conduct data processing in Turkey must register with the country’s Data Controller’s Registry no matter their size or profits.

 While there are some significant differences between both the European and Turkish data regulations, both are molded around the characteristics of the relevant legal systems.
 Both keep the rights of their data subjects at heart.

-It’s important for businesses with European or Turkish markets to understand the relevant compliance requirements.
+Businesses with European or Turkish markets need to understand the relevant compliance requirements.
 International companies that do business in both regions may be likely required to fall into compliance with both regulations.